SabrinaJewson/cmarker.typ/README.md

 Most Markdown parsers support HTML comments, so from their perspective this is no different to just writing out the Markdown directly;
-but `embed-markdown.typ` knows to search for those comments and avoid rendering the content in between.
+but `cmarker.typ` knows to search for those comments and avoid rendering the content in between.

-Note that when the opening comment is followed by the end of an element, `embed-markdown.typ` will close the block for you.
+Note that when the opening comment is followed by the end of an element, `cmarker.typ` will close the block for you.
 For example:

 ```md